aaronaddleman/aaronaddleman-academic/content/code/golang/docs.md

 The _ is a blank identifer and when used, its value gets automatically discarded.

+### naming things

+Best pattern for naming variables or functions, or really just any user defined indentifiers is to use these rules:

+* methods or functions which is named as a noun
+* to change an object, use "SetName"
+* MixedCaps or mixedCaps
+* no underscores
+* no long names
+* no indication of the package, but just name) located in the main package

 ### about the method of the object

 Get documents for the method of Decode on the Deocoder object